debi-ch/L200-upskilling/README.md

 - google-cloud-firestore
 - streamlit
 - pandas and matplotlib (for evaluation)
+- torch and torchvision (for image processing)
+- transformers (for multimodal embeddings)

 Prompt Management:
 - Support for multiple prompt versions per model